Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 - Mesquite Wood

-While these woods are great for smoking pork, don’t let this list confine you.
-If you love smoking with wood that is not on this list, then I encourage you to use it when making this pork shoulder recipe.
+While these woods are excellent for smoking pork, don’t let this list confine you.
+If you love smoking food with wood that is not on this list, I encourage you to use it when making this pork shoulder recipe.

 How Long Does It Take to Smoke?